kyuusaku/Getting-and-Cleaning-Data-Course-Project/codebook.md

 - `train/y_train.txt`, `test/y_test.txt`: Each row identifies the class label of an activity.
 Its range is from 1 to 6.

 - `features.txt`: List of all features.
-And the tiny data includes only the measurements on the `mean` and `standard deviation` for each measurement
+And the tidy data includes only the measurements on the `mean` and `standard deviation` for each measurement

 - `train/X_train.txt`, `test/X_test.txt`: Training and test set.
 Each row is a 561-feature vector with time and frequency domain variables.